tpascarella/sr50/docs/intro.md

 # Intro

+#The Whole Point is to Get Your Time Back#

 Time is the only resource you can't buy more of.
 It is for this reason that the whole point of personal finance is to get to a place where you never need to trade your time for money again.
 What nobody understands is, at what point does this happen, and what does that actually look like?

 You get your time back once the Financial Freedom equation is solved.
 The Financial Freedom equation is as follows.